Polar Bear Counting & Writing Mats for Preschoolers

 Importance of Counting, One-to-One Correspondence, and Writing Skills

-One-to-one correspondence is the ability to match objects to the right number.
+One-to-one correspondence is the ability to match objects to the correct number.
 This means that children need to understand that they need to say “one” when they count one object, “two” when they count two objects, and so forth.

 Polar Bear Counting & Writing Mats